 Perhaps this growing "obsession with health," as food and restaurant consultant Michael Whiteman puts it, is in part due to the fact that people are living longer, and want their extra years to be healthy ones.
 (As the saying goes "If I knew I was going to live this long, I'd have taken better care of myself.")
 But both he and Lipman point to digital as a major catalyst for our growing health food fixation.
 "There's no question it's coming from the web," says Lipman.

 To eat right, people are going online to raise their food IQ and make more informed choices.
 In what-do-I-eat-moments, they're searching for the best foods to eat for certain physiological benefits.
-According to Google Trends, "best foods for" searches have grown 10X since 2005,1 often followed by terms like "skin," "energy," "acid reflux," "your brain," and "gym workout."2
+According to Google food trends, "best foods for" searches have grown 10X since 2005,1 often followed by terms like "skin," "energy," "acid reflux," "your brain," and "gym workout."2

-Learning about the benefits of "functional foods"
+Learning more about "functional foods"

 A number of the top trending foods over the last two years are "healthy" ingredients like turmeric, apple cider vinegar, avocado oil, bitter melon, and kefir (high in trendy bacteria called probiotics).
 They are said to infer benefits like better skin, libido, and energy or cures for depression, insomnia, and pain (in fact, "benefits" is a term that's commonly searched for along with many of these foods).2 Now, the focus of people's diets is less about eliminating foods than about adding them.